kaunel85/ong-bylaws/bylaws.md

 54. Each self-nomination shall be endorsed inside the chapter meeting in order for the Member to proceed to the balloting stage.

 55. Eligibility for General Election Nomination(s), in addition to Title XI: section 113.1 of The Code, shall be as follows:
-    1. Be an Active Member of Nova Scotia Alpha.
+    1. Be an Active Member of Ontario Gamma.
     2. Have no more than one (1) unexcused absence from Chapter meetings or mandatory events during the current and previous academic terms as well as attend at least one (1) Phikeia meeting in each of these two terms.
     3. Adherence to the self-nomination process as outlined:
        1. Completion of a General Officer Nomination Form:
           - One (1) other Active Member must endorse the form.
           - Once signed, the Form is submitted, in person, to the Vice President.
           - Only one form per position, per Active Member, may be submitted.
-    4. Be considered at least a part time student by Dalhousie University for the past two academic terms.
+    4. Be considered at least a part time student by McMaster University for the past two academic terms.
     If the member participated in a work term in any of the two semesters leading up to the nomination stage, the work term will count as a full course load.
-    5. Have posted an average GPA of 2.0 or better during the two semesters leading up to the elections.
+    5. Have posted an average GPA of 5 or better during the two semesters leading up to the elections.
-       1. If two semesters’ Dalhousie transcripts are not available, the Active Member’s High School or equivalent transcripts can take their place.
+       1. If two semesters’ McMaster transcripts are not available, the Active Member’s High School or equivalent transcripts can take their place.
-       2. In the event the member was on a co­op work term, his most recent transcripts will be used.
+       2. In the event the member was on a co-op work term, his most recent transcripts will be used.
     6. Be in good financial standing with The Chapter.
     7. If an Active Member is not eligible for General Elections, as determined by the above, he may appeal his case to either the Executive Committee or the Active Chapter at the choice of the Member.